 Sadly, while the pandemic continues, the Society is unable to offer their usual monthly lectures in Betchworth Village Hall.
 However, our specially commissioned, on-line lectures by Zoom are proving extremely popular.

-If you would like to enjoy this absorbing, illustrated lecture do come as a visitor for £5.
+If you are not a member and would like to enjoy this absorbing, illustrated lecture you are invited to come as a visitor for £5.

-Please email Pat Frankland or call Pat on 01737 842028
+Please email Pat Frankland or call Pat on 01737 842028.